 We generate revenue by providing business process outsourcing services to our clients.
 Business process outsourcing services involve providing back-office administration, data management, contact center management and automobile claims handling services.
 We recognize revenue when we have persuasive evidence of an arrangement, services have been rendered, the fee is determinable and collectibility is reasonably assured.
 We conclude that we have persuasive evidence of an arrangement when we enter into an agreement with our clients with terms and conditions that describe the service and the related payments and are legally enforceable.
 We consider revenue to be determinable when the services have been provided in accordance with the agreement.
-When the terms of the agreement specify service level parameters that must be met, we monitor such service level parameters and determine if there are any service credits or penalties that we need to account for.
-Revenue is recognized net of any service credits that are due to a client.
+When the terms of the agreement specify service level parameters that must be met, we monitor such service credits that are due to a client.
 A substantial portion of our revenue is from large companies, where we do not believe we have a significant credit risk.